natevolkertarget/test-1/README.md

-# Example repo for 12-17
+# Repo for Intermediate Class

-## Github intermediate class
+## December 17, 2014